aobpc/project-localfinds/doc/sprint3.md

 ### Actionable Commitments

 * As a team, we will continue making progress on this website.
-Focusing on mobile compatibility and updating ownership of posts with the change of usernmae.
+Focusing on mobile compatibility and updating ownership of posts with the change of username.
 Furthermore, integration testing will be implemented between the routes databases.

 ## Next Sprint Planning